Skip to main content

 Step 2: Deposit All Rental Income

-All rental income goes directly into your rental property account.
-This creates a clear paper trail for the CRA.
+All rental income goes directly into your personal account.

 Step 3: Pay Rental Expenses from HELOC

 Instead of paying rental expenses from your rental income, pay them from your HELOC.
+You transfer the money from HELOC to your rental expenses account where the mortgage payments, expenses are taken from.
 This creates investment debt (tax-deductible interest) rather than using cash.

 Step 4: Apply Rental Income to Personal Mortgage